mattbn/animal-feeding-manager/README.md

 	- Differences between required and loaded food quantities.
 	- Total time (in microseconds) used to perform all loads relative to a specific order.

+This project has been made using [express](https://expressjs.com/) to manage routes and [sequelize](https://sequelize.org/) to handle database connection.

 ## Usage

 - Ensure [docker](https://www.docker.com/), [docker-compose](https://docs.docker.com/compose/), [node.js](https://nodejs.org/en) and [typescript](https://www.typescriptlang.org/) are installed.